 As of December 31, 2020, the Company has net operating loss ("NOL") carryforwards for U.S. federal income tax purposes, and similar state amounts, of approximately \$90.1 million available to reduce future income subject to income taxes before limitations.
-As of December 31, 2020 the Company had a net operating loss carryforward for tax purposes related to its foreign subsidiary of \$10.2 million.
+As of December 31, 2020 the

+Company had a net operating loss carryforward for tax purposes related to its foreign subsidiary of \$10.2 million.
 U.S. federal net operating carryforwards generated prior to 2018 in the approximate amount of \$26.6 million will begin to expire, if not utilized, in 2033.
 German net operating loss and U.S. federal net operating losses post 2017 have an indefinite life.
 Under the provisions of U.S. Internal Revenue Code Section 382, certain substantial changes in the Company's ownership may result in a limitation in the amount of U.S. net operating loss carryforwards that can be utilized annually to offset future taxable income.
-As of December 31, 2020 the \$90.1 million of U.S. federal net operating losses that the Company expects to be substantially limited by Section 382 of the U.S. Internal Revenue Code and does not expect to claim on a U.S. Tax Return.
-As of December 31, 2020 the Company completed an analysis on the remaining \$90.1 million of U.S. federal net operating losses, pursuant to Section 382 of the U.S. Internal Revenue Code, to determine the impact ownership changes have had on the ability of the company to utilize net operating losses it has generated.
+As of December 31, 2020 the \$90.1 million of U.S. federal net operating losses excludes \$14.7 million of acquired net operating losses that the Company expects to be substantially limited by Section 382 of the U.S. Internal Revenue Code and does not expect to claim on a U.S. Tax Return.
+As of December 31, 2020 the Company completed an analysis on the remaining \$90.1 million of U.S. federal net operating losses it has generated.
+Based on the results of this study, the Company expects the \$90.1 million of U.S. federal net operating losses it has generated.
 Based on the results of this study, the Company expects the \$90.1 million of U.S. federal net operating losses to be available to offset future taxable income.